 Sundays at 1 p.m.
 PT, 2 p.m.
 MT, 3 p.m.
 CT, 4 p.m.
 ET, 5 p.m.
 AT and 5:30 p.m.
 NT

-Cross Country Checkup is Canada's only national open-line radio program, broadcast live across Canada every Sunday afternoon on CBC Radio One, on SiriusXM satellite radio channel 169, and around the world on the Internet.
+Cross Country Checkup is Canada's only weekly national open-line radio program.
+It’s broadcast live simultaneously through 6 time zones across the country every Sunday afternoon on CBC Radio One, on SiriusXM satellite radio channel 169, and around the world on the Internet.

-It has proven to be a mainstay in CBC Radio's mandate to reflect Canada to all Canadians.
+It’s key part of CBC’s mandate to reflect Canada to all Canadians, and it has become a real meeting place for many.
 More than half-a-million listeners tune in every Sunday afternoon to hear a lively exchange of ideas between callers and invited guests, and a broad cross-section of opinion on the topic of the day.
 On average, 5,000 to 10,000 people attempt to call the program during the broadcast to join the discussion.